 At the Community Bootcamp, Peter represented the civic association Vita in suburbium, which returns life to the premises of the Jewish ritual buildings in Bardejov, Slovakia.
 He wants to build a community of active, young people who are not indifferent to their cultural heritage.

-The program was very useful for him because he sorted through his ideas and laid down the basic steps on how to proceed systematically in their project.
+The program was beneficial for him because he sorted through his ideas and systematically laid down the basic steps to proceed in their project systematically.
 Mentors, according to him, managed to create a very stimulating environment.

 Join Peter’s community as well.